eshanis/mm-github-pages-starter/_posts/2020-07-15-tools-and-courses-to-set_up-website-edit.md

 ---
 published: true
 ---
-I was overwhelmed when I started learning about how to set up websites on various platforms, HTML, Linux and started taking courses related to these so I needed to write about it.
+When I started learning about how to set up websites on various platforms, HTML, Linux and started taking courses, I was extremely confused and didn't know where to start.
+I am completely new to the tech side of things and everyday was kind of a do over of me until I started getting a hang of things.
+I started writing about "how to" and "where to go" so I could track what I was doing and maybe help someone else in the same boat.

 ** 1. Webhosting Options**

 There are many webserver options.
-The ones I used were :
+The ones I used were aws, github and 000webhost.
+I have written below my experiences in using these options

 a.[aws](https://aws.amazon.com/console/) - Amazon Web Services